- Will I need a passport?

 Yes!
 And it must be valid for at least 6 months after your program end-date.
 If you don’t already have one – or your current passport is set to expire less than 6 months after your preferred program ends – you will need to obtain a new passport.

 You’ll need to upload a copy of your passport details page (or proof that you have submitted your passport application to the US State Department) as part of the application process, so make sure you have access to this information before the deadline.

-Passport Photos: IPE offers a free passport photo service every Friday that classes are in session from 1:00-4:00pm in the IPE office (245 Chrysler).
-Undergraduate CoE students needing passport photo(s) for a passport or visa application may drop in to have these photos taken and printed for free; no appointment necessary.
+Passport Photos: IPE offers a free passport photo service every Friday that classes are in session from 1:30-3:30pm in the IPE office (245 Chrysler).
+Undergraduate CoE students needing passport photo(s) for a passport or visa application may make an appointment to have these photos taken and printed for free.